 Our Top Things to Do in Crete

 The largest of all the Greek islands, Crete is also one of the most varied.
 With landscapes ranging from pink sand beaches to dramatic mountains, it has thousands of years of history just waiting to be discovered by you.
-With a firm local identity – residents often refer to themselves as being Cretan rather than Greek – these islanders are famed for their friendliness, so you might just leave your holiday with a few new acquaintances.
-Here’s Plum Guide’s pick of the top things to do in Crete.
+With a firm local identity - residents often refer to themselves as being Cretan rather than Greek - these islanders are famed for their friendliness, so you might just leave your holiday with a few new acquaintances.
+And we hope we will be one of them, because here at Plum Guide, we've done a lot of hard work to ensure that your home and holiday are both up to your extremely high standards.
+So, with that said, here’s our pick of the top things to do in Crete.

 Hike the Samariá Gorge

 The Samariá Gorge is the longest in Europe, and is a thrilling hike that takes around six hours from start to finish (so fair warning, wear your walking boots rather than your beach flip flops).
 Located in the White Mountains of western Crete, it’s an 18km walk through some of Greece’s most spectacular scenery.

 If you’d rather spend the majority of your day relaxing on the beach rather than hoping for a glimpse of the spiny mouse and the Cretan badger (look, we’re all animal lovers here, but sometimes a cocktail on a sun lounger really hits the spot), you can walk a portion of the trail rather than the whole thing.
 But know you’ll be missing out on a spectacular view of the Libyan Sea at the end of the journey.